uBlue comes with packages to enable hardware acceleration for codecs, ensuring smooth and power-efficient playback right out of the box.

 Regardless of your graphics hardware, uBlue includes the packages you need to enable Hardware-accelerated codecs using VA-API.

-How to check that hardware-accelerated codecs are working¶
+How to check that hardware-accelerated codecs are properly detected¶

-To check if hardware-accelerated codecs are working, you can use Firefox:
+To check if hardware-accelerated codecs are being recognized by your system, you can use Firefox:

 - Open Firefox.